 You have large breasts and nipples and your baby is too small to latch on.
 Whether you are large or your baby is just small (i.e. a preemie) nipple shields can help bring you and baby together.
 Because nipple shields come in different sizes you can even choose a small size if your baby's mouth is really small.

 Your nipples are so sore that your toes curl every time baby latches.
 If you are in crazy amounts of pain every time you feed your baby it might be time to consider a nipple shield.
 Nipple shields might be the perfect way to give your nipples a break from the pain and allow you to continue to breast feed your baby.
+The Natural Connection Nipple Shield is perfect for this purpose.
+It allows your milk to flow freely and allows the important connection to somewhat remain between baby's mouth and mom's nipple while allowing you to heal.
+Babies also don't become as dependent on it as regular nipple shields.
 Make sure you consult a lactation specialist so they can help remedy the original problem that was causing pain so when you wean baby off the nipple shield the pain won’t reoccur.

 If you decide to go ahead and start using a nipple shield it’s important to make sure you use the nipple shield the right way.